Embark on a journey to discover South Carolina and Georgia’s Gullah Geechee heritage

 Take part in a soul-stirring performance in Beaufort, where music and dance are used to share the experience of enslaved Africans brought to South Carolina, then share a seafood boil with the locals.

-Travel to Savannah, Georgia, and learn about the state’s Black and Gullah heritage during in-depth tours with local experts, then round off your adventure with Sunday worship at a Black church.
+Travel to Savannah, Georgia, and learn about the state’s Black and Gullah heritage during in-depth tours with local experts.

 The South gets mighty steamy in the summertime.
 Pack appropriately, drink plenty of water and you might even grow to love it.
 September through to November is hurricane season, so if you’re travelling over this period you should pack a rain jacket and waterproof shoes.